GHG Fugitive Emission Quantification Using CALPUFF-IDM

 • The Challenge

 The traditional measurement and quantification methodology relies on the use of punctual flux chamber measurements, which are then scaled into annual GHG estimates for entire ponds and mining areas.
 Regulators and industry experts acknowledge the limitations of this approach: because the emissions are spatially inhomogeneous and temporally variable, spot measurements can produce large, unrealistic year-to-year differences.
+Methane emissions from vertical face mines, unreachable parts of the ponds, and mine floor cracks are also missed.
 The use and validation of alternative methods have thus been encouraged.
 We proposed Inversion Dispersion Modeling (IDM) as a more effective approach to this measurement and quantification challenge; our client embraced the idea.

 • Our Approach